 Is it more expensive?

-It’s true that craft beer is notably pricier due to ingredient quality and the extra time and manpower required in making it.
+It’s true that craft beer (buy beer from local breweries) is notably pricier due to ingredient quality and the extra time and manpower required in making it.

 Some people say there’s no contest—the value for money you get with a craft beer makes it worth it.